ebezzam/LenslessClassification/README.md

 ./mnist_robustness.sh
 ```

-The following script can be used to run the experiments of Section 5.2 (Face attribute classification with CelebA):
+The following scripts can be used to run the experiments of Section 5.2 (Face attribute classification with CelebA):
 ```
 ./celeba_gender_vary_dimension.sh
 ./celeba_smiling_vary_dimension.sh